Industry Benchmark Report (IBR)

 All employees reported in the Workplace Profile for the specific ABN of the organisation are included.

-• Gender X employees are not included in the data for any Benchmarking Report.
+• Gender X employees are not included in the data for any Benchmarking Reports

 Yes.
 These reports cannot be edited.

 Yes.
-Employers must declare in the 2024–25 Questionnaire that the documents have been provided to the governing body.
+Employers must declare in the next Questionnaire that the documents have been provided to the governing body.
+We will verify if they have been generated when assessing whether you have met your Reporting compliance requirements.

 The Executive Summary and Industry Benchmark Report must be shared with the governing body, regardless of the board’s location.